 Mary's Demons & the Destiny of John the Baptist (Exploring The Chosen Season 2 Episode 5 with Youth)

-The Chosen Season 2 Episode 5 is a very complex episode that develops a variety of plot lines and character arcs that were set up earlier in Season 2:
+The Chosen Season 2 Episode 5 has sparked a lot of controversy.
+It's also a complex episode that develops a variety of plot lines and character arcs that were set up earlier in Season 2:

 John the Baptist and Jesus have a final meeting before John heads off to confront Herod Antipas, and Jesus sadly anticipates John's arrest and execution.